Self-deception: Evolutionary implications

 Because there is deceit, there exists a strong selection to recognize when deception occurs.
 As a result, self-deception behavior evolves so as to better hide the signs of deception from others.
 The presence of deception explains the existence of an innate ability to commit self-deception to hide the indications of deceptions.
 Humans deceive themselves in order to better deceive others and thus have an advantage over them.
 In the three decades since Trivers introduced his adaptive theory of self-deception, there has been an ongoing debate over the genetic basis of such a behavior.

 The explanation of deception and self-deception as innate characteristics is perhaps true, but there are many other explanations for this pattern of behavior.
 It is possible that the ability to self-deceive is not innate, but a learned trait, acquired through experience.
 For example, a person could have been caught being deceitful by revealing their knowledge of information they were trying to hide.
 Their nostrils flared, indicating that they were lying to the other person, and thus did not get what they wanted.
 Next time, to better achieve success, the person will more actively deceive himself of having knowledge to better hide the signs of deception.
 Therefore, people could have the capacity to learn self-deception.
 However, simply because something is learned does not mean that it is not innate; what is learned and what is innate work in conjunction.
 This is outlined in many introductory textbooks in evolutionary psychology.
 For example, preparedness occurs in learning to explain why some behaviours are more easily learned than others.
 Evolutionary psychologists argue that there are learning mechanisms that allow learning to occur.

 Medicine

 Self-deception has a prominent role in several medical conditions, such as borderline personality disorder, narcissistic personality disorder, and histrionic personality disorder.

 Examples

 Simple instances of self-deception include common occurrences such as: the alcoholic who is self-deceived in believing that his drinking is under control, the husband who is self-deceived in believing that his wife is not having an affair, the jealous colleague who is self-deceived in believing that her colleague's greater professional success is due to ruthless ambition.

 An example of self-deception is provided by Robert Trivers and Huey P. Newton published in the form of an analysis of the role of flight crew self-deception in the crash of Air Florida Flight 90.

+Self-deception is not exclusive to humans and has been observed in nonhuman animals like the slender crayfish (Cherax dispar).
+Angilletta et al. demonstrated that weak crayfish often signal as if they are stronger, ignoring their actual strength to escalate aggression.
+They proposed two conditions for self-deception: dishonest individuals must use the same signals as honest ones, and both must escalate aggression based on the signaled quality rather than actual ability. Šekrst argues that such behavior implies belief and demonstrates self-deception at Mitchell's third level, where intentionality is present without requiring an understanding of others’ beliefs.